EightSoft-Academy/django-blog/README.md

 # Django 3 By Examples
-## CHAPTER 1: Building a Blog Application
+## CHECKPOINT 1: Building a Blog Application

 1. Create a virtual env and start a project
 ``` bash